-I first started training with The Rolf Institute® of Structural Integration (RISI) in Boulder, Colorado, years ago and have since been certified as a Rolfing® practitioner by the European Rolfing Association e.V.
+I first started training with the Dr Ida Rolf Institute® in Boulder, Colorado, years ago and have since been certified as a Rolfing® practitioner by the European Rolfing Association e.V.
 (ERA).
 The professional name – Rolfing practitioner – is quite a mouthful.
 Most times, I would just call myself a Rolfer.
 I have also received training in Rolf Movement education, under the tutelage of Pierpaola Volpones, a faculty member of the ERA.
 I am currently one of the few female Certified Rolfers™ actively practising Rolfing in Singapore.
 I also include visceral manipulation and craniosacral therapy as part of my practice.

 Before I became a Rolfer, I was formulating policies for various sectors of the Singapore Public Service.
 Although I now refer to that phase as “my former life”, the Government scholarship blessed me with a once-in-a-lifetime experience at the University of Cambridge (UK), where I gleaned a Masters in Chemical Engineering and a Women’s Blues (field hockey).
 I continued my sporting pursuits with the Singapore National Women’s Field Hockey Team as well as in competitive floorball and triathlons later on.